 "And I will make your descendants as the dust of the earth; so that if a man could number the dust of the earth, then your descendants also could be numbered." - Genesis 13:16 General Maths prepares students for VCE General Maths pathway in Year 11.
 This pathway is recommended for students interested in pursuing tertiary study in fields such as Primary teaching, nursing, mechanics, carpentry, or sport analysis.
 Concepts include: Statistics and Probability, Algebra and Financial Maths, Geometry and Measurement including graphing.
-Senior Pathway Link/s:

-VCE General Mathematics
+VCE General Maths